-- Lie (this is probably the only time I will tell you this): There’s no law out there that says your secret questions must have accurate answers.
+- This is probably the only time I will tell you to fib.
+There’s no law out there that says your secret questions must have accurate answers.
 “Wait, you mean you DON’T drive a hot pink Lamborghini?!”
 No, I do, but I prefer the term, “fuschia.”

-- Answer in full: Just because it’s an easy question, doesn’t mean the answer has to be one word.
+- Just because it’s an easy question, doesn’t mean the answer has to be one word.
 For example: What’s your pet’s name?
 “My beagle’s name is Mr. Tickles.”